 - Wiz Khalifa – RiverRock dispensary produced “Khalifa Kush” cannabis strain

 - Snoop Dogg – Leafs by Snoop cannabis, including “Dogg OG” strain and an edible line, owner of merryjane.com

 - Jay-Z – Monogram cannabis line in partnership with Calafornia located Caliva

 - Curren$y – Andretti OG strain, Sneaker Politics and Reebok collaborator

 - Method Man and Redman – partial owners and spokesmen for BlazeNow weed locator app company

 - Xzibit – Napalm OG strain, Brass Knuckles vape partner, edible line owner

-- Juicy J – Green Suicide strain
+- Juicy J – Green Suicide strain and popular rolling papers.

 - Kurupt – Moonrock (Girl Scout Cookies strain dipped in hash oil, covered in kief)